IN AN IMPORTANT new profile piece, climate unifier Al Gore has opened up on a range of once-taboo subjects.

 “Of course you don’t always know what the plan is.
 Not until years later.

-“Just recently, for instance, I was writing a polemic for Rolling Stone, basically stoking hatred against everyone who questions the need for climate action.
-But I had to come up with a new, better way of talking about my opponents.
+“Just recently, you know, I was writing a polemic for Rolling Stone, basically stoking hatred against folks who question the need for climate action.
+But I needed a new way, a better way, of talking about my opponents.
 The old language of ‘denier this’ and ‘denier that’ wasn’t cutting it any more.
-That’s the only real downside to hate speech: the shock value wears off.
+That’s the only downside to hate speech: the shock value wears off.

 “But for the longest time I had to rack my brains to think of an alternative.